Frequently asked questions

 Why do agencies need to consult the Commissioner on SES conduct matters and sanctions?

-The intention of the provisions is to support greater consistency in the handling of misconduct investigations and sanctions, with the aim of strengthening trust in the SES and in the integrity of the APS.
+The intention of this provision is to support greater consistency in the handling of misconduct investigations and sanctions, with the aim of strengthening trust in the SES and in the integrity of the APS.
 Agency Heads retain decision-making power in these matters.
 Agencies can contact firstname.lastname@example.org for further information.

 Does the requirement to engage new employees into APS on probation include non-ongoing and short-term engagements?

-Yes it does.
-However an Agency Head may waive the requirement if they are satisfied is it reasonable to do so.
-An engagement that is for lesser duration than an agency’s probation period is an example of where an Agency Head may decide to waive probation.
+Yes.
+An Agency Head may waive the probation requirement if they are satisfied is it reasonable to do so.
+For example, where a short-term engagement is for timeframe less than an agency’s probation period, an Agency Head may decide to waive probation.

-Further guidance on probation can be found at: https://www.apsc.gov.au/working-aps/aps-employees-and-managers/guidance-and-information-recruitment/probation.
+Further guidance on probation can be found at Probation in the APS.

 Who needs to complete integrity training and within what time period?

 The Commissioner’s Directions 2022 mandate that all employees who are new to the APS need to complete foundational integrity training.
 New ongoing APS employees are required to complete integrity training within 6 months of being engaged.
 New non‑ongoing APS employees are required to complete integrity training as soon as practicable after being engaged.